arthuroc21/bookshelf/The Git & Github Bootcamp.md

 # The Git & Github Bootcamp

-These are my notes from a online bootcamp that I took about Git and Github.
+These are my notes from an online bootcamp that I took about Git and Github.
 I'm gonna leave the bootcamp's link [HERE](https://www.udemy.com/course/git-and-github-bootcamp/) in case you wanna check for yourself.

 <details>